 So, it’s jarring when your AC starts making unusual sounds.
 Some simply signify a small, easily fixable problem.
-However, other sounds may mean you need serious HVAC repair from a pro like the Texas AC Specialist.
+However, other sounds may mean you need serious AC repair from a pro like the Texas AC Specialist.

 However, not all sounds mean the same thing, so before you have to make that call, let’s take a look at the types of sounds your HVAC system could be making and what they might mean.

 This does not indicate a menacing poltergeist is demanding release from the other side; usually, it means the unit’s motor or blower assembly has a problem, such as a loose component.
 If you’re a DIYer, take a look yourself.
 Otherwise, you might need a pro to check it out.

 If you ignore it, and the sound gets louder, then it likely means something is broken or completely disconnected.
 This is more serious, and you’ll have to shut your system off and call the Texas AC Specialist to see how much HVAC repair you’re looking at.

 Other than just being an annoyance, these types of high-pitched sounds might be coming from the blower motor, which could indicate a malfunctioning belt or motor.
 It’s usually easy and inexpensive to replace a belt, so try to do so immediately, or else it will break and shut down the blower.

 A heavy duty lubricant (not a light one like a 3-in-1 oil) could take care of this issue quickly and easily, so give it a try.
 If it doesn’t work, however, you might have to call in the specialist.